paambaati/express-api-helper/README.md

 ### `requireParams(req, res, params, callback)`

 Require that listed parameters are present.
-Checks for presence of each parameter in `req.body` object if using `express.bodyParser` middleware; otherwise checks for presence of each parameter in `req.query`.
+Checks for presence of each parameter in `req.body` object if using `express.bodyParser` middleware; otherwise checks for presence of each parameter in `req.params` or `req.query`.
 If any parameters are missing, invokes `badRequest` with an array of error messages with the form `"Missing required parameter: %s"`.

 * `req` express Request
 * `res` express Response